Ajnabia: Palaeobiogeography

-More broadly speaking, the Maastrichtian fauna of the North African ecosystem Ajnabia inhabited seems biogeographically linked more to Gondwanan faunas - that is, those of the southern continents - than that of Europe and the other Laurasian continents of the Northern Hemisphere.
-Whilst Laurasia is characterized by tyrannosaurids, ornithischians, and herbivorous coelurosaurs, Gondwana is dominated by titanosaurs and abelisaurs, as seen in Morocco.
+More broadly speaking, the Maastrichtian fauna of the North African ecosystem Ajnabia inhabited seems biogeographically linked more to Gondwanan faunas—that is, those of the southern continents—than that of Europe and the other Laurasian continents of the Northern Hemisphere.
+Whilst Laurasia is characterized by tyrannosaurids, ornithischians and herbivorous coelurosaurs, Gondwana is dominated by titanosaurs and abelisaurs, as seen in Morocco.
 Despite this, a degree of endemism is noted, similar to that of other Gondwanan continents.
 A small abelisaur from the Sidi Daoui region is unlike those from South America or India but may be related to North African forms from earlier in the Cretaceous or similarly sized abelisaurs in Europe; likewise, Chenanisaurus may represent a distinct lineage from other known abelisaurs.
-Inversely, other Gondwanan animals from South America, such as ankylosaurs, unenlagiines, elasmarians, and megaraptorids, aren't documented in Africa.
+Inversely, other Gondwanan animals from South America, such as ankylosaurs, unenlagiines, elasmarians and megaraptorids, are not documented in Africa.
 This endemism is explained by the fragmentation of the former Gondwanan supercontinent into increasingly distant landmasses, leading to the ancestrally linked faunas of different southern continents becoming distinct.
 Even within the African continent, the presence of a Trans-Saharan seaway connecting the Tethys Ocean of Europe to the Gulf of Guinea may have isolated the fauna of Northern Africa from more southern portions of the continent, such as fossil-bearing sites in Kenya, and Morocco itself may have been an isolated island.